inloco/incognia-api-java/README.md

 #### Registering Signup

-This method registers a new signup for the given installation and address, returning a `SignupAssessment`, containing the risk assessment and supporting evidence:
+This method registers a new signup for the given request token and address, returning a `SignupAssessment`, containing the risk assessment and supporting evidence:

 ```java
 IncogniaAPI api = IncogniaAPI.init("client-id", "client-secret");